CAAPIM/JS-OAuth2-Client/doc/README.md

 1. Identify an app-server machine, for example, **app-server.example.com**, and install the Apache Tomcat version 7.0 or the latest.

-3. Copy the **app** folder that was downloaded as part of the CA JS OAUTH 2.0 Library to the **Apache TOMCAT-INSTALLATION folder/webapps** folder.
+3. Copy the **app** folder that was downloaded as part of the CA JS OAuth 2.0 Library to the **Apache TOMCAT-INSTALLATION folder/webapps** folder.

 4. Enable the HTTPS connectivity to the Apache Tomcat server.